-Now, this one is a bit of a gimmick and not so much of a secret, but I still find it very beautiful and worth a look.
-A café made famous for its instagrammable entrance, you say?
-How much more millennial can we get here, please?
+Now, this one is a bit of a gimmick and not so much of a “Berlin best photo spots” secret, but I still find it a very beautiful Berlin Photo Spots and worth a look.
+A café made famous for being “the” Instagram spots Berlin not to miss?
+How much more millennials can we get here, please?
 They must be doing something right with the food too as it is jammed pack at all time and more and more difficult to get that “insta-shot”, but I can’t vouch for it as I did that thing you do: I walked in, took a photo, and left.
 Sorry I used you, House of Small Wonder.
 You did cast this upon yourself.
-Maybe if you had more vegan breakfast options I would have stayed longer.
+Maybe if you had more vegan options I would have stayed longer.

 Another of many beautiful train stations in Berlin, it’s easy to see the beauty of the wooden passageway at the Friedrichstrasse S-Bahn station.
-Also located within the vicinity of the Reichstag, Hauptbahnhof, Futurium, Marie-Elisabeth-Lüders-Haus and other locations on my map, it is yet another photo spot that makes the walk along the Spree from Hauptbahnhof the perfect photo stroll.
+Also located within the vicinity of the Reichstag, Hauptbahnhof, Futurium, Marie-Elisabeth-Lüders-Haus and other locations on my map, it’s one of the best photo spots Berlin has to offer (especially when it’s quiet like here), one that makes the walk along the Spree from Hauptbahnhof the perfect photo stroll.

-Pack your wide angle lens for this one!
-Another already popular spot is the government building Marie-Elisabeth-Lüders-Haus.
+Pack your wide-angle lens for this one!
+Another already popular and not-so secret photo spots in Berlin is the government building Marie-Elisabeth-Lüders-Haus.
 Also a recent construction (it was inaugurated in 2003), Paul-Löbe-Haus and Marie-Elisabeth-Lüders-Haus form an architectural unity over the Spree that is meant to symbolise the togetherness of East and West Germany.
 Marie-Elisabeth-Lüders-Haus’s construction itself sits right across the former wall.
 Together with the glass dome of the Reichstag, they constitute a set of fascinating architecture that is 100% worth a look.